Jest-Test-Team/Ielts/03_Writing/Task_2/2_practice_log/2023-physical-exercise-essay-errors.md

-Error & Improvement Notebook: Physical Exercise Essay This notebook targets specific, recurring errors in your Band 8.0 essay on physical exercise.
+# Error and Improvement Notebook: Physical Exercise Essay
+This notebook targets specific, recurring errors in your Band 8.0 essay on physical exercise.
 Category,Specific Error / Area for Improvement,❌ My Common Mistake (Example),✅ The Fix (Correction & Rule) Grammar,Sentence Fragment,Which is an evidence that their exercise habit was established...,"..., which is evidence that their exercise habit was established.